 Arechiga spent the past year earning an education specialist credential, which is designed for educators who want to work with students who have special needs.
 These professionals serve students who might need additional behavioral, health or instructional support.
 Ideally, he will use the credential to enter the special education realm, he says.

-“I love hearing that I’ve inspired my students because I’m going to USC.” — Joseph Arechiga MA ’22
+“I love hearing that I’ve inspired my students because I’m going to USC.” — Joseph Arechiga MAT ’22

 Reflecting on his time pursuing his credential, Arechiga says he really appreciates his peers in the teacher residency program.
 Being in a “super-accelerated program” hasn’t been easy, and his classmates have been a great source of support, he says.